Iguanacolossus/energy-statistics/README.md

 ## Questions:

  - **Is the US burning coal in a cleaner way now then in the past?** An analysis of coal ash and CO2 emissions
- - **How do historic CO2 emissions from coal compair between sectors?
-Is it decreasing?**
  - **How do clean energy sources stack up against each other, historically and now?**
  - **How does coal consumption/production stack up to or biggest clean energy producer?**
  - **What percent of our total energy usage comes from clean energy sources and is it getting better?**